-Breaking news on the study, promotion and adoption of voting methods reform worldwide.
-Increasingly important systems of voting like instant-runoff voting, approval voting, top-two voting and proportional representation will be covered in this section.
-Our resident DC experts on voting methods include authors Aaron Hamlin, augustin, Michael Ossipoff and Richard Fobes.
+Voting Methods Central covers the study, promotion and adoption of voting methods reform worldwide.
+Increasingly important systems of voting like instant-runoff voting, approval voting, top-two voting and proportional representation will be covered here.
+DC authors focused on voting methods include Aaron Hamlin, augustin, Michael Ossipoff and Richard Fobes.

 What Voting Methods We Should Use